denialromeo/4462-chess-problems/README.md

 ### Possible Errors in Book

 * Problem 1071 seems to be a mate-in-one problem (Nc7).
-I've added a black knight so it's mate-in-two.
-* Problem 1827 seems to be a mate-in-three problem.
-I've added a pawn so it's mate-in-two.
-* Problem 2300 seems to be a mate-in-three problem.
-I've moved a knight so it's mate-in-two.
-* Problem 2600 seems to be a mate-in-three problem.
-I've added a white knight so it's mate-in-two.
-* Problem 2616 seems to be a mate-in-three problem.
-I've moved a white rook so it's mate-in-two.
-* Problem 2618 seems to be a mate-in-three problem.
-I've removed the black knight and shifted some pieces one square to the left so it's mate-in-two.
+I've removed a black knight so it's mate-in-two.
-* Problem 2645 seems to be a mate-in-three problem.
-I've replaced the black queen with a pawn so it's mate-in-two.
-* Problem 3578 seems to be a mate-in-three problem.
-I've removed the black queen so it's mate-in-two.
-* Problem 3997 seems to be a mate-in-one problem (b3).
-I've moved the white knight and a black knight, removed the black queen, and added a black pawn so it's mate-in-three.
 * Problem 4423 seems to miss an escape route for the white king.
 I've added a black knight so it's mate in three.
 * Problem 4362 seems to be a mate-in-two problem.
 I've moved a black knight so it's mate in three.